BaptisteDeperne/astro-tutorial/src/pages/posts/post-1.md

 ---
-layout: ../../layouts/MarkdownPostLayout.astro
+layout: "../../layouts/MarkdownPostLayout.astro"
-title: My First Blog Post
+title: "My First Blog Post"
-pubDate: 22/06/2024
+pubDate: 07/06/2024
 description: "This is the first post of my new Astro blog."
-author: Pockito 43
+author: "Pockito 43"
 image:
   url: "https://docs.astro.build/assets/rose.webp"
   alt: "The Astro logo on a dark background with a pink glow."